DA: 2 officers wounded, wanted suspect dead after ‘ambush’ leads to shootout in wooded area in Braintree

-The officers were shot after responding to a reported domestic incident inside an apartment complex on McCusker Drive just before 1 p.m. when they learned the suspect had fled into a nearby wooded area, according to Norfolk District Attorney Michael Morrissey.
+The officers were shot after responding to a reported domestic incident inside an apartment complex on McCusker Drive just before 1 p.m. when they learned the suspect, later identified as 34-year-old Andrew Homan, had fled into a nearby wooded area, according to Norfolk District Attorney Michael Morrissey.

 Three police officers, including a K9 handler, encountered heavy gunfire from the suspect as they entered the woods, Morrissey said.